vanHeemstraSystems/template-default-repository-demo/300/300/README.md

 This structure should allow Nx Cloud to detect the workspace properly.

-Run the command to **connect** your workspace to Nx Cloud from the root directory of the nx monorepo `hatch project`, specifically:
+Run the command to **connect** your workspace to Nx Cloud from the root of the repository, specifically:

 ```
-$ cd /hatch-project/src/hatch_project/
+$ cd /../../../
+$ npm init -y # If no package.json exists
+# Go through the initialization steps
+$ npm install -g nx@latest # If not already installed
+$ npm install --save-dev nx @nrwl/workspace
 ```

 The command to connect to Nx Cloud is: